readbeyond/aeneas/docs/source/libtutorial.rst

   will save you a lot of headaches.
   If you read from files, be sure they are encoded using ``UTF-8``.
 * You can use any audio file format that is supported by ``ffprobe`` and ``ffmpeg``.
-  If unsure, just try them on your audio file on the console: if it works there, it should work inside ``aeneas`` too.
+  If unsure, just try to play them on your audio file on the console: if it works there, it should work inside ``aeneas`` too.
 * Enumeration classes usually have an ``ALLOWED_VALUE`` class member, which lists all the allowed values.
 For example: